 Psychic who stupidly attends and participates in a séance.
-If she really was psychic, she would have known all about all the crap about to happen.
+If she really was a psychic, she would have known all about all the crap about to happen.
 Instead of calling “Walkies!!” she screams, dies, screams, is resurrected, runs out of air, screams, gasps, screams, has her coffin hacked open, screams, bleeds, screams, bleeds and I don’t know what the hell else happens.
 Screams at the end and destroys the film's emulsion with the sound waves.

 Peter Bell: Christopher George

 Tough talking, cigar chewing, lollipop eating, pick-axe wielding journalist who saves Mary from being buried alive and almost kills her in the process when he hacks open her coffin.
 His facial stubble increases and then decreases as the movie continues.
 Has his skull clawed open and rats then chow down on his brains, allowing him not to need them while signing the contract for and filming Menahem Golan’s Enter The Ninja.Jerry: Carlo de Mejo